nbabenko/matrix_synapse_deployment/README.md

 3. Apply and save the bucket policy.

 ### Step 5: Configure AWS Credentials on Your Server
-After generating the access keys, configure them on your server in the `server_config.sh` file:
+After generating the access keys, configure them on your server in the `server_config.sh` file.
+See :

 ```bash
 export AWS_ACCESS_KEY_ID="your-aws-access-key"